summerfieldlab/summerfieldlab.github.io/practical.md

 We are alarmed by the world’s inaction over climate change.
 We are committed to sustainable travel wherever possible.
 The lab PI does not fly to give talks, examine vivas or review grants (but is always happy to take the train!).
 For more details, see [here](https://flightlessprofessors.org).

-## Joining the Lab
+## Joining the Lab as a PhD student

 We’re always interested in hearing from people who are interested in joining the lab.
 However, please bear in mind the caveats below:

 - If you are interested in joining the lab as a PhD student, please first read the information on the Oxford University [Graduate Admissions](https://www.psy.ox.ac.uk/study/graduate) pages.
 The admissions deadline is in early December each yeat.
 Please look carefully at the research topics in the lab; it is hard for us to support applications from students in very different research areas.
 It’s probably worth pointing out that Oxford offers relatively few funded scholarships, and these are extremely competitive, especially if you are from outside the UK.
+We do not support MSc by Research students.

 We are not accepting enquiries from any more candidates for 2025 entry.

 * new for 2026 entry *

 For entry in 2026 (deadeline December 2025), we are starting a new process.
-Please apply first to the PI <u>by 1 November</u> using this Google form.
-This will ask you to submit a brief cover statement, CV, and a 1-page proposal sketch.
-We will
+Please apply first to the PI by *1 November* using this Google Form (TBC).
+It will ask you to submit a brief cover statement, CV, and a 1-page proposal sketch.
+We will get back to you shortly after Nov 1 if we are interested in supporting your application.

+Tips for good proposals

+The department requests a 4-page research proposal.
+The admissions committee will expect to see a proposal with the following elements:

+- An introduction that sets out the current state of the literature
+- A clearly articulated research question that is grounded in this literature
+- A methodological approach that is carefully designed to answer the research question
+- About 2-3 proposed experiments (can be simulations) with specific predictions, ideally that build upon one another in a coherent fashion
+- Some sort of statement of what we will know after the research has been conducted that we do not know now

+We won't support proposals that are wildly different from the work that we are currently doing (see our papers), or proposals that involve methods to which we don't currently have access (e.g. animal research, again see papers).

+## Joining the Lab as a visitor or postdoc

 - If you are interested in joining as a visiting researcher or student, do write to us.
 You will need to have funding for your stay - we can't provide funds or take unpaid interns, and we don’t usually take visitors for less than a 6-month stay.
 All visits have to be approved by a central committee in the department.
 If you need a visa to study in the UK, unfortunately it’s not usually possible for the department to help with administrative issues, so it's unlikely to be impossible.